The archive contains letters and an object of unique importance: a long-lost piece of the first underground wire to light a home, part of...Read More

 Our job is to make sure history’s stories have a voice, and that they live on in a meaningful way for a new generation of collectors and institutions.

-I joined The Raab Collection after a career in academia where I developed innovative programming and partnerships for clinical legal education.
-I bring with me to The Raab Collection a deep interest in the individuals who played key roles in the great moments in history and the relationships that changed the course of world events.
-I enjoy sharing this passion…Meet Karen
+I joined The Raab Collection after a career as an attorney at Drexel University’s Law School where I developed the school’s Pro Bono Program and created innovative programming and partnerships for clinical legal education.
+I bring with me to The Raab Collection a deep interest in the individuals who played key roles in the great moments in history and the…Meet Karen

 This business has been a decades-long passion for me.